 The Project Team examined aerial topography maps, master drainage plans, storm sewer plans, City Customer Care Center complaints and comments, and conducted field checks to determine area drainage patterns and identify flooding problem areas.
-The results of the research and analysis are described in the following paragraphs and summarized in the table below.
+Nine complaints to the Customer Care Center have been received from RLA residents.
+The results of the research and analysis are described in the following paragraphs and summarized in the table below